Mulled Bourbon Punch

 - In a medium pot, combine the water, cinnamon, ginger, allspice, cloves and cardamom pod, and bring to a rolling boil.
 Reduce heat and simmer for 10 minutes or until very fragrant.

-- Add the hibiscus tea bags, remove from heat, and cover.
+- Add the hibiscus tea bags, simmer for 1 minute, remove from heat, and cover.
 Let steep for 10 minutes.

 - Strain the punch into a large pitcher.